Learning by Design

 - Produce momentum with oppositional content familiar content

 - Using Contrast, Repetition, Alignment and Proximity effectively

 - Creating plot points to help learners to test and internalise and make decisions on the hero’s journey

 - Create Something They’ll Always Remember— a S.T.A.R. moment

 - Applying five types of S.T.A.R. moments:

-Learners will design a presentation for an audience that has meaning for them they must demonstrate application of 6 of the approaches described in the final module of learning by Design and describe what impact those techniques will have on the learner and the learning
+Learners will design a presentation for an audience that has meaning for them.They must demonstrate application of 6 of the approaches described in the final module of the learning by design course and describe what impact those techniques will have on the learner and the learning